Updated Aug 2019. This is not a sponsored article. Affiliated partner links to both Viewqwest and MyRepublic are used.

 Here’s some new data for the top 10% download performance in Q4 2016 to Q1 2017 from Ookla.

-I’ve never really used speedtest.net’s benchmarks too seriously because it hardly reflects real world performance.
+I’ve never really took speedtest.net’s benchmarks too seriously because it hardly reflects real world performance.
 As Samsung knows very well, benchmarks are easy to game if you know what you’re doing.

 It’s still an interesting test though, considering the methodology used here.
-Only the top 10% results are used, so this should be good news for companies like Singtel, Starhub and M1, since they still sell connections that are lower than 1 GBPS, and using those results will artificially bring down their overall average speeds, which 1 reason is why I never paid much attention to these benchmarks in the past.
-Yet it seems like they’re still the worst performing companies.
+Only the top 10% results are used, so this should be good news for companies like Singtel, Starhub and M1, since they still sell connections that are lower than 1 GBPS, and using those results will artificially bring down their overall average speeds.
+1 reason is why I never paid much attention to these benchmarks in the past.
+Yet it seems like they’re still the worst performing companies despite removing the results from the slower connections.

 Speaking of torrents… if you look at Vuze’s ‘Bad ISPs’ wiki (Vuze is a popular torrent client), you’ll realise that only Viewqwest has no ‘red marks’.
 To be fair, wikis can be a tad unreliable because its information can be edited by anybody at anytime.
 Experience from myself and other users does lend it some credence though.
 Most importantly, from here we can infer that Viewqwest isn’t trying to game the system behind the scenes.